GearLion/quiz_brain/README.md

 Just start up the game and type "true" or "false" in response to the questions asked.
 Some grammatical mistakes exist from source.

 ### Future Improvements
-* I would like the quizbrain to destinguish when it receives no questions into its question bank
+* I would like the quizbrain to distinguish when it receives no questions into its question bank
-* I would like to fix typos in API generated questions